-When you do finally decide to quit caffeine, the withdrawal symptoms can start anywhere from 12 to 20 hours after your last cup of coffee and can peak at 2 days and will probably go on for as long as a week.
-It is recommended that you wean yourself off caffeine gradually by reducing the quantity you consume little by little.
+When one does finally decide to quit caffeine, the withdrawal symptoms can start anywhere from 12 to 20 hours after the last cup of coffee and can peak at 2 days and will probably go on for as long as a week.
+It is recommended that a person weans oneself off caffeine gradually by reducing the quantity consumed little by little.
 This makes it a bit easier to cope with withdrawal.
-Withdrawal symptoms aren’t specific or constant and they vary from person to person depending on their physiology and quantity of caffeine they’ve been consuming.
-However, there are common symptoms that you can expect when you try to quit caffeine.
+Withdrawal symptoms aren’t specific or constant, and they vary from person to person depending on their physiology and quantity of caffeine they’ve been consuming.
+However, there are common symptoms that one can expect when tries to quit caffeine.
 Some of them include:

 Fatigue and Sleepiness

 Little wonder this is a symptom of withdrawal.
-When your body is already dependent on caffeine and you need coffee or soda to give you that instant fix of energy it becomes difficult to be as active as you once were when you stop taking caffeine.
-You will experience lower energy levels physically and psychologically and this will tempt you to go back to caffeine.
-Typically this occurs within the first 24 to 36 hours after your last drink.
+When the body is already dependent on caffeine, and a person needs coffee or soda to give that instant fix of energy, it becomes difficult to be as active as before stopping.
+One will experience lower energy levels physically and psychologically, and this will tempt a person to go back to caffeine.
+Typically this occurs within the first 24 to 36 hours after the last drink.

-When you quit caffeine, your serotonin levels will drop and this will have an immediate impact on your mood and consequently, depression sets in.
-The main issue is just the lack of caffeine and this depression is not linked to any real life happenings or conditions.
-This symptom also manifests between 24 to 36 hours after your last caffeine intake.
+When one quits caffeine, serotonin levels will drop, and this will have an immediate impact on the mood, and consequently, depression sets in.
+The main issue is just the lack of caffeine, and this depression is not linked to any real life happenings or conditions.
+This symptom also manifests between 24 to 36 hours after the last caffeine intake.

-The headaches will start behind your eyes and then move to the front of your head making your day to day activities ever so terrible.
-This symptom is experienced around 72 hours after your last caffeine intake.
-At this point, you no longer crave the sweetness of the caffeine-containing drink or the energy fix but your body just reacts to the sheer absence of caffeine in your system.
+The headaches will start behind the eyes and then move to the front of the head, making the day to day activities ever so terrible.
+This symptom is experienced around 72 hours after the last caffeine intake.
+At this point, one no longer craves the sweetness of the caffeine-containing drink or the energy fix but the body just reacts to the sheer absence of caffeine in the system.

-It is probably a good idea to prepare everyone you come in daily contact with that you might be a little grumpy and you’re probably going to overreact to the little things that you normally wouldn’t react to.
-This irritability is often as a result of the body reacting to the absence of caffeine and it is amplified with the headaches you are probably already experiencing.
-This also is manifested between 48 to 72 hours after your last drink.
+It is probably a good idea to prepare everyone one comes in daily contact with to a little grumpy mood and probably an overreaction to the little things that normally wouldn’t be so.
+This irritability is often as a result of the body reacting to the absence of caffeine, and it is amplified with the headaches.
+This also is manifested between 48 to 72 hours after the last drink.

 Anxiety and Nervousness

 It is possible to have actual physical manifestations of anxiety.
-Your chest starts to get a little bit tighter and your breathing might become a little more labored and difficult.
+The chest starts to get a little bit tighter, and the breathing might become a little more labored and difficult.

-You will experience difficulty concentrating and your alertness levels will be on the decline at work and in school and this makes even the easiest tasks seem like the most difficult thing to do.
-This is the reason why coffee is so popular in colleges and workplaces where a high level of mental concentration is needed.
+One will experience difficulty concentrating, and the alertness levels will be on the decline at work and in school, and this makes even the easiest tasks seem like the most difficult thing to do.
+This is the reason why coffee is so popular in colleges and workplaces, where a high level of mental concentration is needed.
 Lapses in concentration show up almost immediately after caffeine intake has been interrupted.

 Muscle Pain and Stiffness

 Aches and pains occur during the initial stages of withdrawal.
-If you normally use caffeine for your workouts, you might find that it is harder for you to lift the same amount of weight, to keep your energy levels up and to keep your endurances level as high as you would normally get.
+If one normally use caffeine for the workouts, they might find that it is harder to lift the same amount of weight, to keep the energy levels up and to keep the endurances level as high under normal conditions.